 Hotel rooms can easily end your trip prematurely thanks to lack of funds.
 That’s not to say don’t ever treat yourself but often, private rooms in hostels are just as good if not better.
 Plus, they come with the banging hostel atmosphere that backpackers love!

 The prices above are based on a standard hotel room.
-Properly swanky hotels will come in way more expensive than this but as backpackers, we don’t spend much (read: any) time in Bangkok’s 5-star hotel scene anyway!
+Properly swanky hotels will come in way more expensive than this (think 3,000 THB+ per night) but as backpackers, we don’t spend much (read: any) time in Bangkok’s 5-star hotel scene anyway!

 Cost of Transport in Thailand